 - The risk to the patient with ongoing hypoglycemia is enormous.
-With profound hypoglycemia and no IV access consider IO insertion. - Draw blood sample before administration, if possible. - Use glucometer before administration, if possible. - Extravasation may cause tissue necrosis; use a large vein and aspirate occasionally to ensure route patency. - Description Descript
+With profound hypoglycemia and no IV access consider IO insertion. - Draw blood sample before administration, if possible. - Use glucometer before administration, if possible. - Extravasation may cause tissue necrosis; use a large vein and aspirate occasionally to ensure route patency. - Dextrose can be irritable to the vein and the vein should be flushed after administration.